Teaching Old Tokenizers New Words: Efficient Tokenizer Adaptation for Pre-trained Models: Discussion

 \section{Discussion}

 Our method of continued tokenizer training yields better intrinsic tokenizer performance than the commonly utilized naive extension method.
-More importantly, it does not harm the BPE structure and leaves no unreachable tokens: this problem can be only partially solved by merge skipping, as it uses only the tokens that constitute complete pre-tokens.
+More importantly, unlike naive extension, it does not harm the BPE structure and leaves no unreachable tokens.
+Unreachable tokens introduced by the naive method are only partially addressed by merge skipping, as merge skipping uses only the tokens that constitute complete pre-tokens.

 Leaf-based pruning enables structure-aware tokenizer trimming, which can be utilized in conjunction with the tokenizer extension or independently to reduce model size, a factor that is now largely dependent on embedding parameters, particularly for small models.
 Furthermore, introducing frequencies into this pruning approach makes it possible to remove the vocabulary needed the least.
 For example, it is possible to combine a representative sample of all languages or domains required in the fine-tuned model, not only the ones directly participating in the tokenizer extension.